 For each observation at a particular time and geographic location, the MOPITT retrieval algorithm requires temperature and water vapor profiles as well as a priori surface temperature values.
 For V6 processing, meteorological profiles were derived from the NASA MERRA reanalysis product (http://gmao.gsfc.nasa.gov/reanalysis/MERRA/).
-For all V7 products, meteorological profiles are extracted from the more recently released MERRA-2 product.
-As described here (http://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/), MERRA-2 " ... was introduced to replace the original MERRA dataset because of the advances made in the assimilation system that enable assimilation of modern hyperspectral radiance and microwave observations, along with GPS-Radio Occultation datasets.
-It also uses NASA ozone observations after 2005.
-Additional advances in both the GEOS-5 model and the GSI assimilation system are included in MERRA-2.
-Spatial resolution remains about the same (about 50 km in the latitudinal direction) as in MERRA."
-Generally higher quality retrieval results for V7 are expected using MERRA-2 due to the assimilation of more satellite datasets (e.g., IASI) and other improvements.
+For all V7 and V8 products, meteorological profiles are extracted from the improved MERRA-2 product.
+Generally higher quality retrieval results are expected using MERRA-2 due to the assimilation of more satellite datasets (e.g., IASI) and other improvements.